uva/prog-betagamma/reference/style-guide/10 Style Guide.md

 ## Pure functions

-Ideally functions should given an input always produce the same output.
+Ideally functions should, given an input always produce the same output.
 And not change their behavior depending on the context.
 This means that a function shouldn't rely on variables outside of that function.
 Let's look at a couple of examples.

 Bad implementation: